Voyent/voyent.io.js/docs/bridgeit-admin-service.md

 | fields | Specify the exclusion of fields to return in the result set | Object | {} | false |
 | options | Additional query options such as limit and sort | Object | {} | false |

-#### Return value

-Promise with a JSON object with a list of log objects.

 #### Example

 ```javascript